I consider myself just another Canadian hockey parent who enjoyed going to the rink and hanging around other hockey parents.

 I haven't personally reflected much on how hockey has been a big part of our lives until recently.
 Going through our collective hockey cards and other memorabilia not only uncovered some noteworthy items, it brought back memories and some great stories about events and people that we have met in the hockey community.

 2021 seems to be the right time to sell cards, document and share my stories with others.
 Compounding your excitement, I'm bringing NFTs into the mix as well.
+Have a look at my personal collection of NFTs.

 Welcome to Sprunger Originals.